ashour/ios-phraseapp-starter/README.md

+**⚠️ This repo is no longer maintained!
+Please visit https://github.com/PhraseApp-Blog/ios-phraseapp-starter for the up-to-date repo.**

+---

 # A Starter Project for a Working iOS App Demo Translated with PhraseApp
 This is repo and app are companions to a PhraseApp blog article.